MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Container.md

   The index of the slot to return.
 This index must be within the bounds of the container.

 #### **Returns** [*ContainerSlot*](ContainerSlot.md)

+> [!CAUTION]
+> This function is still in pre-release.
+Its signature may change or it may be removed in future releases.

 > [!WARNING]
 > Throws if the container is invalid or if the `slot` index is out of bounds.